sandeepgadey/azurefrontdoorlab/Student/Challenge05.md

 For this challenge we are going to:
 1. Create a Rules Engine for Front Door and associate to all Routing rules
-2. Create a rule that redirects HTTP to HTTPS and it must support any HTTP request that comes in.
+2. Create a rule that redirects HTTP to HTTPS and it must support any HTTP request that comes in as outlined [here](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-how-to-redirect-https)

 ## Success Criteria